jonseb974/Burning_Fingers/README.md

 - He can make a request to the OMbd API and access to the movies library.

-- He can create a playlist and store the movies as fafourite they will be stored in the browsers.
+- He can create a playlist and store the movies as favourite, the favourite will be stored in the browsers.

-- The user can delete the movies
+- The user can delete the movies.

 ![image](api.png)